DeanHowatson/BVAC/README.md

 Turret = 16.7%

 Options are presented for the most commonly used armour types, turret or no turret calculations and to round to multiples of 5.

+ChatGPT was used to generate formatting, comments and some sections of code